This is a spiritual review of the movie Thin Red Line (1998), director Terrence Malick

 not tolerance to freethinkers

-Darks do not tolerate freethinkers; instead, they need those who obey each and every order without questioning it.
+Thus, Darks do not tolerate freethinkers.
+Instead, they need those who obey every order without questioning it.

-The pacifist Pvt.
+Meanwhile, the pacifist Pvt.
 Witt is also an interfering element in a military machine.
-His courageous act of saving others – and his ensuing death – do not come as a surprise.
+So, his courageous act of saving others – and his ensuing death – do not come as a surprise.